Article

 Key Takeaways

-• If you’re unsure, Form SS-8 can help determine the status of a worker in question.
+• If you’re unsure, Form SS-8 can help determine the status of a worker in question — but it may also trigger a formal review by the IRS.

 Types of Worker Classifications

-Worker classifications go beyond employee and independent contractor.
+Worker classifications go beyond employees or independent contractors.
 Here are the four main classifications for the people who perform services for your organization:

-1. A driver who distributes beverages (other than milk) or food (meat, vegetable, fruit or bakery products), or who delivers dry cleaning if the driver is the organization’s agent or paid on commission.
+• A driver who distributes beverages (other than milk) or food (meat, vegetable, fruit, or bakery products), or who delivers dry cleaning if the driver is the organization’s agent or paid on commission.

-4. A full-time salesperson who works on behalf of an organization with wholesalers, retailers, contractors or hotel operators, etc. as their primary business activity.
+• A full-time salesperson who works on behalf of an organization with wholesalers, retailers, contractors, or hotel operators, etc. as their primary business activity.

 • Independent Contractors: An individual who provides services to another individual or business.
-This individual is a separate business entity doing work on behalf of an organization.
+They control how the work is performed, typically use their own tools, and are free to take on other clients.

 How to Define an Independent Contractor

-An important distinction for 1099 independent contractors is that they are, in fact, independent.
+An important distinction between 1099 independent contractors vs. employees is that the former are, in fact, independent.
 But how do you really define independence versus control?
-The IRS uses three categories to help determine employee status:
+The IRS uses three categories to help determine employee vs. 1099 contractor status:

 Behavioral Control

-Here, we’re talking about the right to direct or control how the worker performs a specific task.
-Specifically, this category looks at types of instruction given (what tools to use, what workers to hire, when the work is to be performed, etc.), if there’s an evaluation system to measure details of performance and if ongoing training is given.
-If these items are all present, it generally points toward an employee/employer relationship.
+Behavioral control refers to the right to direct or control how the worker performs a specific task.
+Specifically, this category looks at types of instruction given (what tools to use, when the work is to be performed, etc.), if there’s an evaluation system to measure details of performance, and if ongoing training is given.
+If these items are all present, it generally points toward an employee-employer relationship.

 Financial Control